synclounge/docs.synclounge.tv/docs/self-hosted/docker.md

 The official Docker container for SyncLounge can be found on [Docker Hub](https://hub.docker.com/r/starbix/synclounge) made by [Starbix](https://github.com/Starbix/)

+Note: If you have issues with the ENV variables in [Settings](/self-hosted/settings/), trying using the argument instead for the environment variable.

 The following tags are available:

 - latest / alpine: webapp and server based on alpine